suketk/suketk.com/_posts/2021-04-07-why-i-quit-google.md

 #### Effectiveness

 Get the right things done.
 No wasted time - make space for what matters.
 This requires prioritization, focus and productivity.
 Distractions, procrastination and lethargy must be managed.
-Mental clarity, energy levels and resilience to negative emotions from the previous layer are foundational.
+Mental clarity, energy and resilience to negative emotions from the previous layer are foundational.

 #### Relationships